ml17w3z/VueWebTest/README.md

 # VueWebTest

+(The url for the task2 is 404 NOT FOUND so I just finished the first task)

 1.Please make sure you can open the give fontend pages on https://github.com/tookit/vue-material-admin.

 2.Create a maven project and import the project.